digital

 We are building a proof of past provenance.

-We design for the century scale and we only use plain text for storage.
+We design for the century scale and we use plain text for storage.

 We believe in a trust model with public entities signing all online digital artifacts.
 Tamper-evident transparency logs have proven at scale that such a trust ecosystem can be built.

-We build for local-first offline use as this is the best way to get these metadata indexes in lots of different places.
+We build for local-first offline use as this is the best way to get these document indexes in lots of different places.
 We optimize for file storage instead of databases.

 This is a long way to go.
 We are moving forward right now.